SohailShaikAzhar/demo-repo2/README.md

 # game project

-this is a game created as a bigneer
+this is a game created as a bigner